pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1201-1202 Concurrency and Testing in Python

+Today I learn how to mock dependencies in Python testing, I have a class that use a database, for the unit testing I need to mock this database.
+The code to create the instance of the database is placed inside the class constructor, and I cannot mock the database.
+I need to add the database connection how dependency and learn how mock.
+I learn a great lesson today.
+I develop this code only thinking that is a little script and not required unit testing.
+Great error for my lucky, the code grows, and I have a lot of chaos with try to fix the issues that I discover.
+I need to learn that apply TDD always is the fastest way to create code.

 ##### Day 1200 Concurrency and Pandas

 Well, in the morning I read one chapter about the Java concurrency book and I make some exercises with concurrency.
 I continue reading the pandas documentation, in the work we manage a lot of CSV files and python and pandas are great tools for this type of tasks.
 I have listened that Scala is great also for these types of works.
 When finish my book, I continue reading about Microservices and start to learn Scala or Clojure.